Information and Support for Maternity Professionals

 If you work in prenatal, neonatal or postnatal maternity services, then you might be interested in our Tell It Right® Training.

-A non-invasive prenatal blood test (NIPT) is currently being offered privately to women and can give around a 99% accurate indication of whether a baby has Down’s syndrome.
-At present, a further diagnostic test (amniocentesis or CVS) would be necessary to give a reliable positive result.
+A non-invasive prenatal blood test (NIPT) is currently being offered privately to women and is available as a supplementary test to women in Wales who have had a higher chance result from a combined or quadruple test.
+Further diagnostic test (amniocentesis or CVS) would be necessary to give a confirmed prenatal diagnosis.
 You can read further information about NIPT by Public Health England here.

-If you are supporting women who have had a prenatal diagnosis and have decided to continue with her pregnancy, then you might be interested in our booklet Continuing Pregnancy with a Diagnosis of Down’s Syndrome.
+If you are supporting women who have had a prenatal diagnosis and have decided to continue with her pregnancy, then you might be interested in our booklet Looking Forward To Your Baby.